 Can you easily update your website yourself?
 If not, it may be time to upgrade your website to a platform where you can.
 Not only can you instantly make changes, but with so little room in the NDIS price list for overheads, do you really want to be spending money on specialists when you can train any member of staff to update your own website?
 Also, decide who will be responsible for managing your blog.
 Will you have one person writing all the articles or numerous people with one administrator and make sure you have a strategy in place to maximise your blog’s ROI.

-If you want to discuss how to make a simpler, smart website that reflects your value and the incredible work you do, you can book a free 30 minute consult here, view our approach to developing websites or use our website health check tool.
+If you want to discuss how to make a simpler, smart website that reflects your value and the incredible work you do, you can book a free 30 minute consult here.

 References * Carey, et al. 2018 ‘How is the Disability Sector Faring?’
 A report from National Disability Services’ Annual Market Survey, Centre for Social Impact, UNSW Sydney can be accessed here